 Human nature is bad.
 Good is a human product.
 Human nature is such that people are born with a love of profit.
 If they follow these inclinations, they will struggle and snatch from each other, and inclinations to defer or yield will die.
 They are born with fears and hatreds.
 If they follow them, they will become violent and tendencies toward good faith will die.
 They are born with sensory desires for pleasing sounds and sights.
 If they indulge them, the disorder of sexual license will result and ritual and moral principles will be lost.
 In other words, if people accord with human nature and follow their desires, they inevitably end up struggling, snatching, violating norms, and acting with violent abandon.
 Consequently, only after men are transformed by teachers and by ritual and moral principles do they defer, conform to culture, and abide in good order.
 Viewed this way, it is obvious that human nature is bad and good is a human product.

-We will return to the many contradictions which Confucianism has presented for China in future chapters.
-But we must also continue to guard against the temptation to see China — or Chinese thought — as all one thing.
-For the same age of intellectual ferment that gave rise to China’s greatest philosopher of ethics and government saw the rise as well of another, more introverted school of belief which has placed its own, equally enduring stamp upon the land and its people.
+We will continue to observe in future chapters how Confucianism has shaped the life of China over the centuries, both for better and for worse.
+But as we do so, we must guard against the temptation to see China — or Chinese thought — as all one thing.
+For the same age of intellectual ferment that gave rise to China’s greatest philosopher of ethics and government also saw the rise of another, more introverted school of belief, one which has placed its own enduring stamp upon the land and its people.

 (A full listing of print and online sources used will follow the final article in this series.)